 Mary was buried on 21 September 1817 in Glossop, aged 85.

 Thomas Barber was born about 1731, died 15 February 1811, buried 17 February 1811 in Glossop aged 80 (described as Thomas senior of Little Padfield on his MI).
 Parish register entries describe him as of Hadfield and Little Padfield.
-Hamnett described him as a cotton manufacturer of Padfield but in his estate administration documents he was described as a farmer.
-His wife Martha was born about 1739.
+He had taken the tenancy of a tenement at Little Padfield from a Robert Barber, who left it to his son William in his will in 1780 (see Barber family of Padfield, Deepclough and Torside).
+Hamnett described him (describing him only as father of Sarah and William) as a cotton manufacturer of Padfield but in his estate administration documents he was described as a farmer.
+He married Martha Robinson of Staley Wood, parish of Mottram, born about 1739, on 7 February 1765 at Mottram.
 They had five children:

 Thomas Barber born 14 November 1765.